PyNVMe3 Testing on Server

 • OS Drive: 2 x 2.5″ SATA SSD

 General server platforms cannot connect to external test fixtures, so their testing coverage is not as extensive as desktops.
-In actual R&D processes, a combination of server and desktop testing platforms can balance testing efficiency and coverage.
+In actual R&D processes, combining server and desktop testing platforms strikes the right balance between testing efficiency and coverage.

-PyNVMe3 customers can choose their own servers.
-Below are some selection recommendations:
+PyNVMe3 customers can choose and deploy their own servers.
+Below are key recommendations for selecting and optimizing server hardware:

-1. U.2 Slots: To improve cooling efficiency in actual tests, we can insert SSDs alternately, leaving more space for air cooling.
-Although the number of test drives is halved, the cooling efficiency of the test drives is improved.
-Each U.2 slot should support PCIe Gen5 and be directly connected to the CPU.
+To improve cooling efficiency during testing, SSDs can be inserted alternately, leaving more space for airflow.
+While this reduces the number of active test drives, it significantly enhances cooling efficiency and ensures stable operation under heavy workloads.
+Each U.2 slot should support PCIe Gen5 and be directly connected to the CPU to minimize latency.

-2. CPU Cores: Users can allocate 2-4 CPU cores per DUT.
-PyNVMe3’s NVMe driver has been fully optimized, achieving over 60% higher single-core IOPS performance than the Linux kernel driver, significantly reducing the number of CPU cores required.
+Users can allocate 3-6 CPU cores per DUT, depending on the workload.
+PyNVMe3’s NVMe driver has been fully optimized, achieving over 60% higher single-core IOPS performance than the Linux kernel driver.
+This optimization allows fewer CPU cores to handle higher workloads, reducing the overall CPU requirements.

-3. Memory: PyNVMe3’s CRC table requires a large amount of DRAM.
+PyNVMe3’s CRC table requires a large amount of DRAM.
 For example, an 8TB SSD with an LBA size of 512 bytes requires 16GB DRAM.
-It is recommended to equip 64GB DDR5 memory or more.
-Additionally, the number of memory channels is also crucial to ensure that memory access bandwidth does not become a bottleneck for SSD sequential read performance.
+It is recommended to equip 128GB DDR5 memory or more for testing larger-capacity drives or multiple DUTs simultaneously.
+Additionally, ensure an adequate number of memory channels to prevent memory bandwidth from becoming a bottleneck for SSD sequential read performance.

-Based on our experience with the general server, we have developed a customized server testing platform in collaboration with our partners.
+Based on our experience with different testing platforms, we have developed a customized server testing platform in collaboration with our partners.

 This customized server uses the Intel Xeon platform, supporting 12 PCIe Gen5 U.2 slots.
 The standard 3U chassis provides more space and better cooling, and it can easily control the fan speed via software to achieve a high-temperature testing environment.